Blueberry Bagel

 Ingredients

-7. When ready to boil and bake, remove the bagels from the refrigerator and uncover, allowing them to come to room temperature while the oven heats and the water boils.
-Place a pizza stone, Baking Steel, or inverted baking sheet on the oven’s center rack and turn the oven to its highest temperature 500°F. Heat the oven for at least 30 minutes.
+- When ready to boil and bake, remove the bagels from the refrigerator and uncover, allowing them to come to room temperature while the oven heats and the water boils.
+Place a pizza stone, Baking Steel, or inverted baking sheet on the oven’s center rack and set the oven to its highest temperature.
+Heat the oven for at least 30 minutes.

-8. In the meantime, fill a 5 qt or larger pot with water and bring it to a hard boil.
-Place a 9 by 13 in piece of parchment on a pizza peel, large cutting board, or an inverted baking sheet and grease lightly with cooking spray.
-(You need be able to easily slide the bagel-laden parchment paper from this surface into the oven.)
+- In the meantime, fill a 5 quart or larger pot with water and bring it to a hard boil.
+Place a 9 by 13 inch piece of parchment on a pizza peel, large cutting board, or an inverted baking sheet.

-9. The bagels will be slightly puffed from their overnight rise and the parchment paper will be very damp.
-Using scissors, cut the parchment into six squares, one around each bagel.
-Gently lift one bagel-topped square and drop it into the boiling water.
-The paper will release; use tongs to remove and discard it.
-Repeat with another one or two “bagels only if they fit in the pot without crowding.
-Using a slotted spoon or spider, gently flip the bagels over and over in the water until slightly puffed, about 60 seconds and no more than 90 seconds.
-Small blisters may appear on the surface.
+- The bagels should be slightly puffed from the overnight rise.
+Gently lift one at a time, brushing away any excess cornmeal, and drop it onto the boiling water.
+Repeat with another one or two bagels only if they fit in the pot without crowding.
+Using a slotted spoon or spider, flip the bagels over and over in the water until very slightly puffed and shiny, about 60 seconds and no more than 90 seconds.
+Small blister may appear on the surface.

-10. Remove the bagels one by one and place right-side up on the parchment paper on the pizza peel.
+- Remove the bagels one by one and place cornmeal-side down on the parchement paper on the pizza peel.
 Repeat with the remaining bagels; six bagels will fit snugly on the parchment paper without touching.

-11. Lower the oven temperature to 475°F. Slide the parchment paper with bagels directly onto the hot surface in the oven and bake until golden brown and freckled, 12 minutes (Utah).
+- Lower the oven temperature to 450 (475 for Utah).
+Slide the parchement paper with the bagels directly onto the hot surface in the oven and bake until deeply golden brown and shiny, 12 to 16 minutes (13 for Utah).
 To remove the bagels from the oven, slide the parchment paper right onto the peel.
-Transfer on the paper to a wire rack to cool.
+Transfer the paper to a wire rack to cool.

 Info